 During any PCB design process, you will be using a variety of data to come up with even more complex designs.
 While most PCB design software are created to ensure high flexibility and speed during the design process, it is also a fact that data and packages might get easily lose if you are not able to properly save them.
-The last thing you want is to make a repeat of a day?s work or more.
-Saving your packages regularly and creating various saving points is key towards ensuring that you will never have to deal with loss of data.
+The last thing you want is to make a repeat of a day’s work or more.
+Saving your packages regularly and creating various saving points is key towards ensuring that you will never have to deal with the loss of data.

 5. Wrong footprints

 It is common for PCB design software to have libraries of component software.
-This means that you won?t have to spend a lot of time creating your own solder marks, package, silkscreen and footprint from a variety of scratch libraries that may even have errors on them.
+This means that you won’t have to spend a lot of time creating your own solder marks, package, silkscreen and footprint from a variety of scratch libraries that may even have errors on them.
 Always take the time to check your footprint and make sure that every pinout and component is correct especially if you have modified the footprint.
-Taking even just a few minutes to pay close attention to the footprint you are using can save you from the inconvenience of having to redo thing simply because you picked the wrong one.
+Taking even just a few minutes to pay close attention to the footprint you are using can save you from the inconvenience of having to redo things simply because you picked the wrong one.

 6. Incorrect part substitution

 Part substitution is a crucial part of every PCB design.
 However, it can be the reason why yours fail too if you are not paying close attention to the substitution you are making.
 Selecting components outside of their acceptable range can often lead to component oscillation, which can then cause errors.
-Make sure to get the component datasheet updated every time you introduce a new equipment or a new replacement to avoid this.
+Make sure to get the component datasheet updated every time you introduce new equipment or a new replacement to avoid this.

 7. Incorrect application of the solder